-Chicago-Kent offers programs leading to the degrees of Juris Doctor, Master of Laws, and Doctor of the Science of Law, and participates in joint-degree programs with Stuart School of Business and the University of Illinois-Chicago.
+Chicago-Kent offers programs leading to the degrees of Juris Doctor and Master of Laws, and participates in joint-degree programs with Stuart School of Business and the University of Illinois-Chicago.

 Institute of Design

 Denis Weil Dean 3137 S. Federal St. Chicago, IL 60616 312.595.4900 id.iit.edu